IPL Dry Eye Treatment

 Is this a laser?

 IPL is not a laser, but is light therapy over a broad range of wavelengths, whereas laser is a single wavelength of light.
 A filter is used to select the range of wavelengths that is best for this treatment to warm the skin and close the abnormal blood vessels associated with rosacea and blepharitis.
-IPL is FDA approved for the treatment of rosacea, and has been used for many years to treat hair removal and sun spots.
+IPL is FDA approved for the treatment of rosacea, and has been used for many years for hair removal and as a treatment for sunspots.

 How many treatments will I need?